 How does Synctuition make evening relaxation effective?

-Synctuition is the culmination of a decade of hard work by a select group of neurologists, medical experts, psychologists, meditation experts, and sound engineers.
+Synctuition is the culmination of a decade of hard work by a select group of neurologists, medical experts, psychologists, meditators, and sound engineers.
 Our team spent years recording the perfect combination of natural and beautiful sounds to fight the effects of stress and toxic thoughts.

 With Synctuition, you will get a pleasing mental shower at the end of each day to achieve an advanced evening relaxation.
-Its sophisticated program includes 3D sounds, Gamma range binaural beats, rhythmic entrainment, and personalized voice frequency.
+Its sophisticated program includes 3D sounds, gamma range binaural beats, and personalized voice frequency.
 All you need is a set of headphones and 25 minutes of your time.

-Synctuition counts with 80 unique, magical audio journeys designed to help you achieve your evening relaxation.
-Each journey holds a meaning that is derived from life such as love, memory, faith, or intuition.
+Synctuition counts with 121 unique audio journeys designed to help you achieve your evening relaxation.
+Each journey holds a meaning that is derived from life itself such as love, memory, faith, or intuition.
 Some journeys will relax you, others will stimulate your mind, and some might even challenge you emotionally.
-They are grouped in 4 levels and each one is designed according to the steps you need to take in your journey towards a more fulfilling life.
+They are grouped into 6 levels and each one is designed according to the steps you need to take in your journey towards a more fulfilling life.

 The more you listen to the journeys, the more in touch with yourself you’ll become.
 With time, you will start noticing how easy it is for you to relax whenever you need it most.
 When listening during the evening, you will fall asleep easily resetting your body and mind to function at their 100% capacity the following morning.